My-Finance-Report/yearly_report/README.md

 # User feedback / TODO

--> manually add in an account + transactions to the account (CD, 401k etc)

--> manually override categories for transactions (memoize to llm) -> redo filter group component (waiting on designs)
+-> manually add in an account + transactions to the account (CD, 401k etc) -> general desire for the means to track assets (confirmed by rick) -> manually override categories for transactions (memoize to llm) (confirmed by rick) -> redo filter group component (waiting on designs)
--> some bugs on the landing page version likely around existing filters -> pie chart is weird currently
--> edit transaction category is broken
+-> some bugs on the landing page version likely around existing filters -> edit transaction category is broken
+--> doesnt show the change in the selector
 -> show error messages on login screens
 -> create account shouldnt bounce to login
 -> popovers on the charts are still weird
 -> toasts are broken
 -> Expense should line up in the table
--> add more colors

 - privacy policy
 - terms of service